ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - Generates a new file secret for re-encryption
   - Sends the new file secret to the FIS's HTTP API
     - This is done right away instead of waiting to see if re-encryption is successful
+    - The secret is encrypted using the GHGA public key
   - Calculates the content starting position (offset) from the envelope length
   - Initiates a multipart upload with the Data Hub's `interrogation` bucket
   - Streams the object from the Data Hub's `inbox` bucket chunk-by-chunk